MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/How-To-Replicate-the-ISE-Experience-In-VSCode.md

   For more information, see [the VS Code documentation][03].

-- Using the Debug Console
+- Hide the Debug Console panel

   The PowerShell extension uses the built-in debugging interface of VS Code to allow for debugging of PowerShell scripts and modules.
+However, the extension does not use the Debug Console panel.
+To hide the Debug Console, right-click on **Debug Console** and select **Hide 'Debug Console'**.

+  ![Screenshot show how to hide the Debug Console panel.][10]

-  For more information about debugging PowerShell with Visual Studio Code, see [Using VS Code][10].
+  For more information about debugging PowerShell with Visual Studio Code, see [Using VS Code][11].

 ## More settings